hdr-bgnn/BGNN_Snakemake/README.md

 ## 1- Using interactive (command sinteractive)

-   This is the best to start.
+   This is the best way to start.
-   Requirement have an acount at OSC.
+   Requirement: have an acount at OSC.
 If you need one, contact Hilmar Lapp (Hilmar.Lapp@duke.edu) or Steve Chang (chang.136@osu.edu).

    1- ssh <username>@pitzer.osc.edu # you are now on login node...
 Be gentle with them, they don't like to work too hard!